Alex KlausDeveloper | Architect | Leader

 JavaScript has a very low barriers to entry.
 It feels like one can fire away writing the code without looking into the docs.
 It works at the start.
 Then later suffering from weirdly opinionated implicit string conversion begins.

-In some cases, the obscure logic can be seen as convenience:
+In others it can be seen as convenience:

-// Unless you join it...
+// When you join it...

-Array(3).join("| "); // "| | "
+let str = Array(3).join("| "); // "| | "

 Where conversion to a string uses a comma separator automatically.

-In others – as insanity:
+And sometimes – as insanity:

 [0, -1, -2].sort(); // ['-1', '-2', '0']